What is

 |

-Consultation | The thread consultant can provide support using the Go NAPSACC portal and monitor progress.
-Additionally, up to 5 hours of technical assistance to support goal implementation will be provided by phone, via ZOOM, MS Teams, and/or through email from a thread consultant.
-As well as a 1-hour orientation training and a 1-hour cohort reflection meeting at the end of the QI. |
+Consultation | The thread consultant will support the program throughout the QI using the Go NAPSACC portal, and up to 5 hours of technical assistance will be available by phone, via ZOOM, MS Teams, and/or through email. |

 Evaluation